Farzad-Shirvani/python-fundamentals-exercises/exercise08/README.md

-# Python Exercise 8: Triangle or Not?
+# Exercise 8: Triangle or Not?

 Write a program that takes 3 positive integers as input.
 If these numbers can form the sides of a triangle, print `Yes`.
 Otherwise, print `No`.